A Quiet Place: Use of sign language

 The characters communicate in American Sign Language (ASL) to avoid making sound, so the filmmakers hired deaf mentor Douglas Ridloff to teach ASL to the actors and to be available to make corrections.
 They also hired an ASL interpreter for deaf actress Simmonds, so that spoken and signed language could be interpreted back and forth on set.
 Simmonds grew up with ASL, and she helped teach her fellow actors to sign.
 She said, "In the movie, we've been signing together for years and years.
 So it should look fluent."
-She observed that each character's use of sign language reflected his or her motivations: the father had short and brief signs which showed his survival mentality, while the mother had more expressive signs as part of wanting her children to experience more than survival.
+She observed that each character's use of sign language reflected their motivations: the father had short and brief signs which showed his survival mentality, while the mother had more expressive signs as part of wanting her children to experience more than survival.
 Krasinski said that Simmonds's character used "signing that's very defiant, it's very teenage defiant."

 Simmonds said that she suggested for the daughter to rebel rather than cower during a sign-language fight with her father.
 She also said that the script originally had the father sign "I love you" to his daughter at the end of the film, but she suggested for him to follow with "I've always loved you" to make up for their arguing earlier in the film.

 Producers Andrew Form and Bradley Fuller said that they initially planned not to provide on-screen subtitles for sign-language dialogue while providing only "context clues," but they realized that subtitles were necessary for the scene in which the deaf daughter and her hearing father argue about the modified hearing aid.
 They subsequently added subtitles for all sign-language dialogue in the film.

 Creature design

 Production designer Jeffrey Beecroft headed the creature design, and Industrial Light & Magic created the creatures, led by visual effects supervisor Scott Farrar.
 The director wanted the creatures to look like they had evolved to no longer need eyes, and to be "somewhat humanoid" in nature.
-Farrar said the initial creature design showed them with rhinoceros-like horns out of their faces, later redesigned.
-Vanity Fair reported, "The team immediately set about pulling references; prehistoric fish, black snakes, and bats, particularly their movement patterns.
+Farrar said the initial creature design showed them with rhinoceros-like horns out of their faces, but later redesigns omitted this because it was not scary enough.
+Creature designers referenced prehistoric fish, black snakes, and bats, particularly their movement patterns.
 Inspiration was also drawn from bog people: cadavers that have been mummified in peat, turning the skin black and giving it a sagging, leathery look."
-Krasinski provided motion-capture for the creatures.
+Krasinski provided motion capture for the creatures.